Fluoroscopic control of gallbladder drains

 - Flow into the duodenum, or most distal part reached.

-- Any visible dilatation of the biliary tract
+- Any visible dilatation of the gallbladder or biliary tract

 - Any contrast outside the drain or biliary tract, including leakage along the outside of the drain.

 - Any visible stones in the gallbladder or bile duct